Why Tiffany Haddish Was the Real Winner at the 2018 Oscars

 by Elyse Dupre | Mon., Mar.
 5, 2018 10:36 AM

-Tiffany Haddish didn't take home an Oscar, but she was still one of the night's big winners.
+Tiffany Haddish didn't take home an Oscar, but she was still one of the big winners of the night.

 Starting with her fashion, she won viewers' hearts when she wore a traditional African gown in honor of her late father, who was from Eritrea.
 The Girls Trip star said her father always believed she would make it to the Oscars and that she should honor her heritage when she went.